TizianoBarbari/NumMatlab/README.md

 # NumMatlab
-MATLAB exercises for the 2019/2020 Numerical Analysis course at Unipd (in Italian!).
+MATLAB exercises (codes and plots) for the 2019/2020 Numerical Analysis course at Unipd (in Italian!).